 - Event tracking – Track user interactions (clicks, submissions, downloads…),

 - Conversion tracking – Define your goals and find which sources are the most valuable,

-- Personalized Reporting – Custom dashboards to quickly access your most important data.
+- Personalized Reporting – Custom dashboards in Data Studio to quickly access your most important data.

 Implementation and settings review